 Just saying “we want a better website” is like saying “we want a better business”.
 Without well thought out goals, your updated website might not get you where you need to be.
-So what are your goals?
+So what are your most important website goals?
 Earn more profits?
 Improve your customer satisfaction?
 Gain more customers?
 Push out more information?
-Whatever your goals, for your website design, clear objectives will help you get there.
+Whatever your website goals are, they should be crafted into the goals of your website.

 Below are the top 5 website goals for growing your business: